 I empty kitchen trash daily to prevent flies in the kitchen

-I hand wash my clothes daily.
-After I am done taking breakfast I soak dirty clothes for a few minutes.
-Washing clothes daily saves a lot of time, you will have fewer clothes to clean and you will not get exhausted saving you time and energy to do other things in the house.
+I don’t have a laundry room, so I hand wash my clothes in the bathroom.
+After I am done taking breakfast, I soak my dirty clothes for a few minutes.
+Washing clothes daily saves a lot of time; you will have fewer clothes to clean, and you will not get exhausted, saving you time and energy to do other things in the house.

 I prefer washing clothes when my children are asleep.
 My children take 1-2 hours of nap time, and this is enough time to do laundry.

-I do bathroom deep cleaning once a week and a quick clean bathroom floor daily after laundry.
+I do bathroom deep cleaning once a week and a quick clean of the bathroom floor daily after laundry.

-Once done doing laundry I quickly clean the bathroom to remove excess soap on the floor.
+Once done doing laundry, I quick clean the bathroom to remove excess soap on the floor.

-I wipe the bathroom mirror, countertop, sinks, and faucet using wet soapy microfiber clothes.
-This help remove toothpaste marks
+I wipe the bathroom mirror, countertop, sinks, and faucet using wet soapy MR.SIGA Microfiber Cleaning Cloth.
+This help removes toothpaste marks.

 I give the toilet a quick scrub in the bowl and wipe the toilet seat and rim.

-I lightly mop the living area floor daily.
+I dust the sofa set and lightly mop the living area floor daily.

 Straighten pillows and cushions.

-Sweep the carpet and other areas that need so.
+Sweep the carpet and other areas that need it.

 Tidy up the living room every day by arranging magazines, books, and toys.

-At night before I sleep I make sure I put toys in the right place.
+At night, before I go to sleep, I make sure I put my kids toys in the right place.

 A weekly cleaning schedule for a stay-at-home mom